matthewcodes1/betterban-bot/README.md

 ### Various commands

-The bot doesn't have any prefix, the only way for it to respond to commands is by mentioning it before the command.
+The prefix of the bot **is its mention**.

-And for the actual commands, well, you're likely to not need to use any of them but here they are :
+And as for the actual commands, well, you're likely to not need to use any of them but here they are :

 ```
 help - Shows the list of available commands.